Wait, it’s $15 to pet cats?!

 What rescue do you partner with?

 We are our own rescue.
 Don’t believe me?
-Look up the license, bro.
+Look up the license, dude.
 We do our own rescue work.
 These are our cats.
 We are responsible for the cost of their vetting and keeping them healthy.
 Any medical needs that arise with cats while in our care are taken care of by us, The Catcade.
 We take our cats directly from county shelters.

 We do work closely with Starfish Animal Rescue, as they are responsible for transporting cats in from two municipal shelters in southeast Kentucky.
 But once the cats come to us in Chicago they are ours to take care of until we place them in a home through our adoption program.

 I want to have my birthday party at The Catcade, can I do that?